You must follow these steps before you install VMware Tanzu Operations Manager on Google Cloud Platform (GCP).

 For a single-project installation: Complete the following steps to create a service account for Tanzu Operations Manager.

-For a shared-VPC installation: Complete the following steps twice, to create a host account and service account for Tanzu Operations Manager.
+For a shared-VPC installation: Complete the following steps twice, first, to create a host account, and second, to create a service account for Tanzu Operations Manager.

 1. From the GCP console, click IAM & Admin, then Roles.